dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/sections/020_Residues.md

 :::{.remark}
 Check: do you need residues?
-You may be able to just compute an integral directly:
+You may be able to just compute an integral directly by parameterization:
 \[
 \int_\gamma f = \int_a^b f(z(t))\, z'(t) && \text{for } z(t) \text{ a parameterization of } \gamma
-.\]
+,\]
+or finding a primitive $F$.

 :::